 For each part, the candidate is usually allowed 45 minutes to answer as many questions as they can.

 Non-verbal reasoning is NOT the same as maths.
 Mathematical ability is measured in the CAT 4 by ‘number analogies’ and ‘number series’.
 Non-verbal reasoning is to do with shapes and pictorial information.

 What are spatial reasoning and non-verbal reasoning?

-Non-verbal reasoning is slightly different: it is the ability to understand information and solve problems based purely on visual information (usually pictures of shapes), rather than numbers or words.
-In CAT 4, the ‘figure classification’ and ‘figure matrices’ are the non-verbal aspect of the test.
+Non-verbal reasoning is slightly different.
+It is the ability to understand information and solve problems based purely on visual information.
+This is usually pictures of shapes, instead of numbers or words.
+In the CAT 4, this non-verbal reasoning section includes ‘figure classification’ and ‘figure matrices’.

-Non-verbal reasoning and spatial reasoning are very similar and easily confused, the main difference is that spatial reasoning involves the candidate mentally manipulating the object in question to predict how it might transform, and has a greater focus on 3D.
+Non-verbal reasoning and spatial reasoning are very similar.
+Because of this, they can be easily confused.
+The main difference is that spatial reasoning requires the candidate to mentally manipulate the object in question to predict how it might transform.
+Spatial reasoning also has a greater focus on 3D shapes.

 Can spatial and non-verbal ability be improved?

 Improving your score on the CAT 4 can be difficult.
 This is because the CAT 4 is not drawn from a particular curriculum.
 It also does not feature normal academic questions.
 For spatial and non-verbal reasoning, it may be helpful to become more familiar with shapes and geometric concepts.
 Aside from that, some good tips we have are explaining the questions out loud, and doing lots of practice on relevant question types.

 Need more advice on the CAT 4?
 Contact us today!